christianpetri/Juventus_Semesterarbeit_Webentwicklung_4I_2018/README.md

 ```
 Also the MongoDB has to be running in the background.

-# testing the setup
+## testing the setup

-Start the front, the backend and the MongoDB
-and go to the browser and enter
+Start the front, the backend and the MongoDB and go to the browser and enter
 ```
 http://localhost:8000/?#test
 ```
-## Success
+### Success
 Connected to the TMDb API
 Backend online
 Connected successfully to the MongoDB

-## Possible errors
+### Possible errors
-### API and Backend offline
-Not connected to the TMDb API (Are you offline?)
+-Not connected to the TMDb API (Are you offline?)
-Backend offline.
+-Backend offline.
 (Restart Backend with npm run start)
-### API offline and Backend online
-Not connected to the TMDb API (Are you offline?)
-Backend is online
-Connected successfully to the MongoDB

 ## Built With
 ### Frontend